pjobson/angular-highsmorks/README.md

 Setting up a chart is easy.

 	<highsmorks id="chart1" chart-config="{{chartConfig}}" type="StockChart"></highsmorks>

+### type

+Type needs to be StockChart or anything else.
+This tells the directive to use HighCharts or HighStocks.  **StockChart** is fairly obviously for HighStocks :)

 Note "chart-config" this translates to **chartConfig** on the angular side.